 It is tempting to compare the experimental data to dynamical models that attempt to describe nuclear multifragmentation.
-However, the task of modeling multifragmentation from the initial collision phase of the reaction to freezeout has proven to be a daunting task.
-Models that adequately describe the initial stage of the reaction [30-35] do not satisfactorily describe the fragment formation stage, in either statistical or dynamical aspects.
-Likewise, the most successful models in describing the statistical properties of nuclear multifragmentation [36-41], assume thermodynamic equilibrium, yet fail to adequately match the dynamical features of the data.
+However, the task of modeling multifragmentation from the initial collision phase of the reaction to freeze-out has proven to be a daunting task.
+Models that adequately describe the initial stage of the reaction [26]-[31] do not satisfactorily describe the fragment formation stage, in either statistical or dynamical aspects.
+Likewise, the most successful models in describing the statistical properties of nuclear multifragmentation [32]-[37], assume thermodynamic equilibrium, yet fail to adequately match the dynamical features of the data.

-Molecular dynamical approaches, which have enjoyed considerable success in describing critical behavior in classical systems [42-46], have not been conclusive in describing nuclear multifragmentation and at times have yielded contradictory results.
-Later studies suggested flaws in the application of molecular dynamical models to nuclear multifragmentation, therefore calling into question the conclusions drawn from the earlier studies [47].
+Molecular dynamical approaches, which have enjoyed considerable success in describing critical behavior in classical systems [38]- [40], have not been conclusive in describing nuclear multifragmentation and at times have yielded contradictory results [40], [41].
+Later studies suggested flaws in the application of molecular dynamical models to nuclear multifragmentation, therefore calling into question the conclusions drawn from the earlier studies [42].

-The most striking of the early theoretical efforts came from Campi's analysis of a few hundred completely reconstructed emulsion multifragmentation events [48] and the comparison of these data to clusters generated from a percolation calculation [15,16].
+The most striking of the early theoretical efforts came from Campi's analysis of a few hundred completely reconstructed emulsion multifragmentation events [43] and the comparison of these data to clusters generated from a percolation calculation [11], [12].
 In this series of papers it was shown that the fragment distributions from multifragmentation bore a striking similarity to the cluster distributions from percolation lattices.
 This analysis provided strong evidence that multifragmentation was a statistical process which appeared to be related to critical phenomena.
-In that analysis another estimate of the exponent τ was made which agreed with the first measurements from the Purdue Group and several later analyses of various fragment distributions.
+In this analysis another estimate of the exponent $\tau$ was made which agreed with the first measurements from the Purdue Group and several later analyses of various fragment distributions.

-In the early 1990's the ALADIN Group from GSI performed several multifragmentation experiments [49-51].
-Of particular importance was the 'rise and fall' of multifragmentation.
-In one analysis the ALADIN group plotted the 'rise and fall' curve of the production of IMFs versus an observable related to the excitation energy of the reaction for several multifragmenting systems.
+In the early 1990's the ALADIN Group from GSI performed several multifragmentation experiments [44]- [46].
+Of particular importance was the "rise and fall" of multifragmentation.
+In one analysis the ALADIN group plotted the "rise and fall" curve of the production of IMFs versus an observable related to the excitation energy of the reaction for several multifragmenting systems.
 With the appropriate scaling the data collapsed to a single curve suggesting that the multifragmenting systems retained no memory of the reaction entrance channel.
 This is expected for an equilibrated system.

-However, other statistical analyses of multifragmentation data yielded results that could be interpreted to suggest that multifragmentation is a sequential decay [52-54] in contrast to the phase transition picture.
-The same sort of statistical analysis has also been applied to explicitly simultaneous models [47] and produced results that were similar to those of multifragmentation data.
-Thus those signals could be interpreted as evidence for either sequential or simultaneous multifragmentation [54].
+The results of some statistical analyses of multifragmentation data could be interpreted to suggest that multifragmentation is a sequential decay [47] in contrast to the phase transition picture.
+The same sort of statistical analysis has also been applied to explicitly simultaneous models [42] and produced results that were similar to those of multifragmentation data.
+Thus those signals could be interpreted as evidence for either sequential or simultaneous multifragmentation [47].

 This last effort puts into focus the main question in this work: what type of analysis of the statistical aspects of a cluster distribution can provide the most insight into the nature of the mechanism which created the clusters?
 Specifically, can those systems which contain critical behavior be distinguished from those which do not?
 It will be argued that this question has two answers.
-Analysis of the insensitive features of the cluster distribution cannot make the abovementioned distinction [55].
+Analysis of the insensitive features of the cluster distribution cannot make the above mentioned distinction [48].
 However, an analysis of the sensitive features of the cluster distribution will be shown to provide deeper insight into the cluster production mechanism.
-A similar type of analysis has been previously reported for clusters resulting from nuclear multifragmentation [12- 14] and have been performed on models [56,57].
-Note that the more generic term "cluster" will be used to refer to any composite of constituents, whether these be molecules of a fluid, nuclear fragments or percolation clusters.
+This type of analysis has been previously reported for clusters resulting from nuclear multifragmentation [8]- [10].
+Note that the more generic term cluster will be used to refer to any composite of constituents, whether these be molecules of a fluid, nuclear fragments or percolation clusters.